-‘Spit’ is her debut LP, released on limited vinyl by Treibender Teppich Records and Cargo Digital on the 24th November 2016.
+Her debut LP 'Spit' was released on vinyl by Treibender Teppich Records and Cargo Digital UK in November 2016.
+She released a collaborative EP 'Affliction' with The Hole Boys in 2018.

 The album is called ‘Spit’, because I read ‘The Tin Drum’ by Günter Grass when I was 16 and I couldn’t believe that anyone could write anything like that.
 There is a scene where a girl called Maria lies on the beach.
 She puts popping candy into the palm of her hand and asks Oskar, the boy who refuses to grow over 3 feet tall, to spit in her palm.
 When he does, she gets an orgasm.
 I decided to study German Literature, and later moved to Berlin.
 Then I got my first casio keyboard.

 I am searching for the site of my own desire in these songs.
 Trying to understand my vast naïve romanticism, my fear and melancholy, and my dreamlike dances with nostalgic fantasy.
 I am exploring and trying to overcome a subconscious desire to be hurt and hurt again by choosing impossible situations: ‘the question keeps coming, who’s gonna hold me?/who’s gonna share the morning light with me?/I’ve got a good idea who it could be/but I’m not sure if he really likes me.’

 ‘Spit’ is a brutally true record.
 Every feeling was felt, and then translated into a picture I could transmit.